bloominstituteoftechnology/Sprites/Questions.md

 **What is SpriteKit and why do people use it?**
-A SpriteKit is an iOS object that allows animation of sprite images.
-It is generally used to make 2D games.
+A SpriteKit is an iOS framework used to make 2D games.
+It facilitates the animation of sprite images.